ossillate-inc/packj/README.md

 * name of the registry or package manager, pypi or npm
 * name of the package to be vetted

-*NOTE* Packj has only been tested on Linux.
+**NOTE** Packj has only been tested on Linux.
+You will have to install dependencies first using `pip install -r requirements.txt`

 ```
 $ python main.py pypi krisqian